In the guide below, we outline the potential pros and cons of bioenergy and biofuels derived from biomass.

 Growing Biomass May Not Compromise Food Production Or Other Land Uses In Some Countries

-Some reports indicate that growing biomass specifically for bioenergy and biofuels may compete with and sacrifice food production land uses in some instances.
+Some reports indicate that growing biomass specifically for bioenergy and biofuels may compete with, and ultimately sacrifice food production land uses in some instances.

 Third generation biofuels are being developed from algae.